kaushal2608/bookMyShow-ALMABETTER/README.md

-# Almabetter - Capston project ( 2nd ) - BookMyShow
+# Almabetter - Capstone project ( 2nd ) - BookMyShow

 This is a backend capston project given by almabetter in this project we created bookmyshow website this project have vary simple UI and this website is very easy to use ( userfriendly )  and also a work in any devices ( Responsiveness ) .